Vintage Clothing & Accessories since 1997

 After washing:

 Minimize wrinkles by hanging your garments immediately.
-Using padded hangers is not a luxury, it's a necessity for vintage garments.
+Using padded hangers is not a luxury, it's a necessity for vintage clothes.
 They will benefit because the point of stress at the shoulder is not concentrated as it would be with a thin wire hanger.
 Wire hangers also rust, which is an easily avoided dilemma.
 Use plastic hangers if not enough padded ones are available.

 Press your garments according to the type of fiber that they're made of.
 It's nearly always best to press the wrong side of the fabric (i.e. turn it inside out and press).
 If you use steam in your iron, make sure the water is fresh.
 You can use a mist bottle instead.
 Don't add starches to vintage garments unless you'll be wearing and washing them soon.
+Starch attracts pests.

 • Low Heat is required of nylon, rayon, silks, and polyester, as well as most synthetics.